olgakuzminagithub/delivery-app/README.md

-You can test this app by this link  https://olgakuzminagithub.github.io/delivery-app/

-The application implements functions from the basic and middle levels (but data is loaded from an array and new order save to local storage)

-To start this app ti you local pc you need:

 #### Requirements

 - Node.js
 - NPM

-javascript

-/* First, Install the needed packages */ npm install

-/* Then start the React app */ npm start
+This project works with remote MongoDB Server.

+To start this app on you local pc you need:
+ - install pm2 on your local PC, please run npm install pm2 -g
+ - go to backend/ folder and run npm install pm2 start server.js
+        Backend is working on localhost:8080
+ - go to frontend/ folder and run npm install npm start
+        Frontend is working on localchost:3000